radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaLambda.md

 Although this is often more concise than a named class, for classes with only one method, even an anonymous class seems a bit excessive and cumbersome.
 Lambda expressions let you **express instances of single-method classes more compactly**.

+>[!DONE|ttl-c] REMEMBER
+> The behavior of functions that handle elements in a Java stream, **cannot change the values of variables outside of the function**.
+This is because, during a method call, there is no access to any variables outside of the method.
+However, **the values of variables outside the function can be read**, as long as those values do not change in the program.

 Syntax:
 ```
 parameter -> expression